Non-Bloch band theory for non-Hermitian continuum systems: Homogeneous continuum systems

 It turns out that only the complex $k_0$ that satisfies this constraint can describe the eigenstates under the given open boundary conditions.
 The solution $k_0$ of this equation provides the OBC energy spectrum by the identity $E=k_0^4$.

 It is easy to check that a nonzero real (imaginary) number $k_0$ does not solve Eq. \eqref{eq:homogeneous_p4_first_condition}.
 This is because the absolute value of one side of Eq. \eqref{eq:homogeneous_p4_first_condition} is always smaller than one, while that of the other side is exponentially large in the limit $L\to+\infty$.
-As a result, we have to solve this equation with a complex momentum $k_0=a+ib$ where $a,b\in\mathbb{R}-\{0\}$.
-This property exactly comes from the non-Hermitian nature under this type of boundary condition.
+As a result, we have to solve this equation with a complex momentum $k_0=a+ib$ where the real numbers $a,b\ne 0$.

 Eq. \eqref{eq:homogeneous_p4_first_condition} can be written as $e^{iaL-bL}-e^{-iaL+bL}=ie^{aL+ibL}-ie^{-aL-ibL}$.
 When $L\to+\infty$, we have to impose $a=\pm b$ to approximately fulfill this equation.
 Both cases give rise to $e^{aL}(e^{iaL}-ie^{-iaL})=e^{-aL}(e^{-iaL}-ie^{iaL})$.
-When $a>0$, $e^{2iaL}=i$ leads to $aL=(8\mu+1)\pi/4$; when $a<0$, $e^{-2iaL}=i$ leads to $aL=-(8\mu+1)\pi/4$.
-In both cases, $\mu=0,1,2,\cdots$.
-Together with the condition $a=\pm b$, we find $k_0=(\pm1\pm i)(8\mu+1)\pi/4L$ in the thermodynamic limit $L\to+\infty$.
+When $a>0$, $e^{2iaL}=i$ leads to $aL=(4\nu+1)\pi/4$; when $a<0$, $e^{-2iaL}=i$ leads to $aL=-(4\nu+1)\pi/4$.
+In both cases, $\nu=0,1,2,\cdots$.
+Together with the condition $a=\pm b$, we find $k_0=(\pm1\pm i)(4\nu+1)\pi/4L$ in the thermodynamic limit $L\to+\infty$.